The countdown to the tax deadline has begun: This year, Tax Day is April 18.

 Many Americans will pay someone to help them prepare and file a return.
-That is probably a worthwhile expense for some.
+That may be a worthwhile expense for some.
 But “free” is the best price for most of us, many of whom may not realize that’s an option.

-So, before you go out and throw down several hundred bucks, check out these gratis alternatives.
+Before you go out and throw down possibly hundreds of dollars, check out these gratis alternatives.
 Many national programs charge nothing to help taxpayers prepare and file taxes.
 See whether your tax situation and income meet qualifications for these free programs:

 1. Volunteer Income Tax Assistance

 The free IRS-sponsored program VITA (Volunteer Income Tax Assistance) uses trained volunteers to help taxpayers complete basic state and federal tax returns.